prafulfillment/distraction_terminator/README.md

-# distraction_terminator
+# 🚧 distraction_terminator 🚧
-Created a Chaos Monkey like agent that removes disallowed programs on a given schedule
+Created a Chaos Monkey like agent that removes disallowed programs on a given schedule.

+This is supposed to create hurdles in my way that cause me to get distracted.

 # Sources
 Developed the main app using ChatGPT